Kyoto Inspiration 2026

 Reimagining Kyoto

 The Kyoto Inspiration program is primarily made up of two types of activities: lectures and field trips.
 Lectures will take place on Kyoto Seika University’s campus, as well as at off-site locations.
-Field trips consist of visits to a wide range of workshops, museums, contemporary businesses, and tourist attraction within the city.
-Students will have two completely free days (June 7 (Sat) and June 8 (Sun)) with which to explore other Kyoto landmarks or visit nearby cities such as Osaka or Nara.
+Field trips consist of visits to a wide range of workshops, museums, contemporary businesses, and other places of interest within the city.
+Students will have two completely free days (June 6 (Sat) and June 7 (Sun)) with which to explore other Kyoto landmarks or visit nearby cities such as Osaka or Nara.

 *Program content is subject to change.